Last revision: 04/02/2023

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Parenting Plan is a non binding document used by parents (including adoptive parents) to lay out the details of how they will co-parent their child or children together even though they are no longer romantically involved.
+A Parenting Plan is a non-binding document used by parents (including adoptive parents) who have separated, to lay out the details of how they will co-parent their child or children together even though they are no longer romantically involved.
 Although the document is not legally binding, it helps parents to address some important issues and reach an agreement in relation to the children.
 It is also common for courts to take Parenting Plans into consideration when making decisions about the children, especially if one parent has tried to comply with it, while the other parent has not.

-In order for this document to be considered a Parenting Plan under the Family Law Act 1975 it must:
+In order for a document to be considered a Parenting Plan under the Family Law Act 1975 it must:

-Once the document has been finalised, it can be printed and signed by both parents.
+Once a Parenting Plan has been finalised, it can be printed and signed by both parents.
 Both parents should keep a fully signed copy for their own records.

 Parenting Plans are dealt with under section 63C of the Family Law Act 1975.